AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-with-anaplan/create-an-anaplan-list-item-from-a-workfront-budget-request.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-with-anaplan
-title: Create an Anaplan list item from an Adobe Workfront budget request
+title: Create an Anaplan list item from an [!DNL Adobe Workfront] budget request
-description: This integration scenario links an Adobe Workfront project (campaign) with an Anaplan budget list item.
-This is accomplished by adding a budget request to the Workfront project that needs to receive funding.
+description: This integration scenario links an [!DNL Adobe Workfront] project (campaign) with an Anaplan budget list item.
+This is accomplished by adding a budget request to the [!DNL Workfront] project that needs to receive funding.
 This scenario watches for unprocessed budget requests, then executes a process to create an empty budget list item in Anaplan to kick off budget allocation processes in Anaplan.
 author: Becky
 feature: Workfront Integrations and Apps, Workfront Fusion
 exl-id: e6505ece-21aa-4397-8d68-543bf89d2f00
 ---
-# Create an Anaplan list item from an Adobe Workfront budget request
+# Create an Anaplan list item from an [!DNL Adobe Workfront] budget request

-This integration scenario links an Adobe Workfront project (campaign) with an Anaplan budget list item.
-This is accomplished by adding a budget request to the Workfront project that needs to receive funding.
+This integration scenario links an [!DNL Adobe Workfront] project (campaign) with an Anaplan budget list item.
+This is accomplished by adding a budget request to the [!DNL Workfront] project that needs to receive funding.
 This scenario watches for unprocessed budget requests, then executes a process to create an empty budget list item in Anaplan to kick off budget allocation processes in Anaplan.

 ## Access requirements